nstjean05/Obsidian-Vault/CMPT 360 (Comparative Programming Languages)/Lesson 23 - Composition.md

 		- parameters
 		- local variables
 		- return value
-	- the subprogram is given a pointer to the a.r. to access its
+	- the subprogram is given a pointer to the a.r. to access its contents
+		- see next set for how this works conceptually.